Its-Yayo/Wterm/README.md

 $ git pull
 ```

-This is a special project, since it is modified from a previous assignment I did with a trully special person.
+This is a special project, since it is modified from a previous assignment I did with a trully special person. 🌷

-Happy coding folks.